Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 ## 8. Deployment
 [Go up to the top](#table-of-contents)

-TThe site was deployed to GitHub pages, as the repository was created through GitHub, using the following method:
+The site was deployed to GitHub pages, (as the repository was created through GitHub), using the following method:

-- Navigate to the settings tab in the mollies boutique repository in GitHub.
+- Navigate to the settings tab in the Love Quizzing? repository in GitHub.

 - Select pages on the left-hand side menu